Elmer's Tune: Background

 A short time later, Jurgens and his band were preparing to perform the tune (still nameless) on the radio.
-After a frantic effort by the radio announcer and two lyricists to come up with a title, Jurgens casually suggested “Elmer’s Tune” and the name stuck.
-Jurgens recorded the song as an instrumental for Okeh Records (6209) on April 10, 1941.
+After a frantic effort by the radio announcer and two lyricists to come up with a title, Jurgens casually suggested “Elmer's Tune" and the name stuck.
+Jurgens recorded it as an instrumental for Okeh Records (6209) on April 10, 1941.
 This version reached No. 8 on the Billboard Best Selling Retail Records chart in October 1941.

 Glenn Miller recording

-Glenn Miller had the most successful recording of the song.
-His version reached No. 1 on the Billboard charts.
 The popularity of the tune prompted Glenn Miller to ask Jurgens if he could record a vocal version of the song.
 Robbins Music Company, the song’s publisher, hired Sammy Gallop to write the lyrics.
 Miller recorded his version of the song for RCA Bluebird (B-11274-A) on August 11, 1941 in New York with Ray Eberle on lead vocals and the Modernaires on backing vocals.
 This version was an even bigger success than Jurgens’ recording, peaking at No. 1 for one week on the Billboard Best Selling Retail Records chart for the week ending December 13, 1941, in a 20-week chart run.

 The personnel on the recording were Ray Eberle, the Modernaires (vocals), Billy May, John Best, Alec Fila, R.D.
 McMickle (trumpet), Glenn Miller, Jim Priddy, Paul Tanner, Frank D'Annolfo (trombone), Hal McIntyre, Wilbur Schwartz (clarinet, alto saxophone), Tex Beneke, Al Klink (tenor saxophone), Ernie Caceres (baritone saxophone), Chummy MacGregor (piano), Bobby Hackett (guitar), Edward "Doc" Goldberg (string bass), and Maurice Purtill (drums).